wp-plugins/users-ultra/readme.txt

 <strong>Recent New Features:</strong><br>
 <pre>

+05-16-2014 -- Admin can approve an account manually.
+05-16-2014 -- Admin can re-send activation link.
--- Front-End Publisher with Featured Image Uploading.
+05-14-2014 -- Front-End Publisher with Featured Image Uploading.

 </pre>